rmit-s9905648-mike-little/Java-ISYS1083-1084-OOAD-02Assignment-LAB01/src/main/java/task2/Answers.md

 With the original “***Current account***” and “***Savings Account***” Classes, There was considerable code duplication in the class properties with respect to the following class properties : *name, Address,  [bank] BSB, [Bank] Account number, [Interest] rate, [Bank account] balance*.

-In addition, there was considerable duplication in the class methods with respect to *“getBalance()”, “getRate()”, “updateAddress(String newAddress)”, “deposit(double amt)”, “withdraw(double amt)*”, as these method had the same implementation body.
-However the implementation of the “withdraw(double amt)” method in these classes were different.
+In addition, there was considerable duplication in the class methods with respect to *“getBalance()”, “getRate()”, “updateAddress(String newAddress)”, “deposit(double amt)”, “withdraw(double amt)*”, as these method had the same implementation body; however the implementation of the “withdraw(double amt)” method in these classes were different.

 In analyzing this application code, there are three code smell candidates:
 -  “**Data clumps**”, Where different parts of the application code Contain identical groups of variables, as given in the properties of “CurrentAccount”, and “SavingsAccount”.